-Swim Safe is returning again this summer to three locations across the UK in an effort to help children become safe in and around open water.
+Swim Safe sea safety sessions are returning this summer to locations across England in an effort to help children become safe in and around open water.

 While swimming in a pool is a great way of building confidence and technique, open water has its own challenges and dangers that young people should be made aware of.

-Swim Safe will run during the 2014 Summer Holiday at Bude, Bournemouth and South Shields and will run 6 days a week during the period.
-Each session will include a 10 minute talk with RNLI lifeguards and 30 minutes in-water tuition from ASA qualified swimming teachers.
+Each session will last for approximately 40 minutes, including a 10-minute talk with RNLI lifeguards and 30 minutes in-water tuition from ASA qualified swimming teachers.

 Children must be aged between 7-14 years old and be able to swim a minimum of 25m unaided to take part.